liferay/liferay-docs/develop/tutorials/articles/290-configuration/02-custom-system-settings-ui.markdown

     }

-Second, set the category key, then configuration entry's key and localized name.
+Second, set the category key, the configuration entry's key, and its localized name.
 This example puts the configuration entry, keyed `sample-cofniguration-screen`, into the `third-party` System Settings section.
 The String that appears in System Settings is _Sample Configuration Screen_.

     @Override
     public String getScope() {